rydmike/adaptive_theme_demo/README.md

 ```

 A better name for the extension would have been `.nullColors` to describe what it actually does.
-We just wanted to point out its "fixing" nature in this demo.
+We just wanted to point out its "**fixing**" nature in this demo.

 The above gives use the following text styles in our app in light and dark mode for our `Theme.of(context).primaryTextTheme`.
 This is the result on other than Android platforms.
 On Android it would be marginally different via the slightly tinted `onSurface` colors, since we have a slightly different `onSurface` color on Android in our platform adaptive `ColorScheme`.